nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * 17.04 (formerly 9.0: vertical column navigation, playlist snapshots, support for Studio 5.20.
 * 17.08 (10.0: listener request notification, column header announcement suppression.
 This is the last major version, with subsequent versions using continuous delivery.
 * 17.12: end of support for old Windows releases, add-on settings reorganization, extension points.
-* 18.06: responding to recent NVDA features, playlist transcripts, wxPython 4 support, partial playlist snapshots.
+* 18.06: responding to recent NVDA features, playlist transcripts, wxPython 4 support, partial playlist snapshots, expanding the scope of the add-on.
+* 18.09: third LTS release, add-on settings panels, checkable list, wxPython 4.

 Throughout this article, you'll get a chance to see how the add-on works, design philosophy and how the add-on is being developed, with glimpses into the past and future.
 My hope is that this add-on internals article would be a valuable reference for users and developers - for users to see the inner workings of this add-on, and for developers to use this add-on as an example of how an add-on is planned, implemented, tested, released and maintained.

 To download the add-on, go to http://addons.nvda-project.org/addons/StationPlaylist.en.html.

 ## Design, code layout, layer sets and importance of Studio API and Studio window handle

-So far, we talked about how the add-on was conceived and read about its history.
-Starting with this section, we'll tour the real internals of this add-on, starting with overall design and a few important notes.
-But before we get into that, there are some things we need to go over such as programming background, user experience and a few definitions.

 ### A place to start: reader questions and definitions